Food Waste, Why You should recycle

 Landfill and why does it smell so bad?

 We live in Colchester.
 More importantly, we live in Stanway.
 We hear complaints about the “eggy” smell coming from the landfill, especially in summer months.
-With warm weather, we all tend to open our windows to enjoy some much needed fresh air.
-However, when it’s warm, the food waste in the landfill begins to decompose.
+With warm weather, we all open our windows to enjoy some much needed fresh air.
+But, when it’s warm, the food waste in the landfill begins to decompose.
 This decomposition creates gas and that offensive smell.

 Can I throw food waste in a skip?